-This course addresses project proposal preparation, resource and cost estimation, project planning,
+This course addresses project proposal preparation, resource and cost estimation, project planning, organizing and controlling, network diagrams, and computerized project planning systems.
+Prerequisite: Senior/Graduate Standing.

 INEN-664.
 Systems Safety Engineering and Risk Analysis

 This course presents the principles and methods of system safety management and risk analysis.
 Quantitative and qualitative methods and their applications in safety and risk analysis of human-machine systems are emphasized.